 Cavities and Decay – The Usual Suspects

 When it comes to tooth extractions, the usual suspects are cavities and decay.
 Cavities are caused by bacteria that break down the enamel on your teeth, leading to pain and infection that requires removal.
 Decay is a more severe form of decay that leads to the weakening and even crumbling of the affected tooth.
+If you’re dealing with early signs, learning more about dental cavities can help you act before extraction becomes necessary.

 An extraction may be necessary if a cavity or decay has become so severe that it cannot be fixed with a filling or root canal.